bennetthanna/generator-moosic/README.md

 > When you assume, you make an ass out of u and me

-- This tool assumes you have permission to assume the role `moosic-s3-access`
+- This tool assumes you have permission to assume the role `moosic-access`
 - This tool assumes you have correctly set up your AWS credentials
     - Checkout how to do so [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)